Hue-Jhan/Android-Api-App/README.md

 # Simple Android Api App
-Very simple Android app in kotlin containing some funny buttons and api features (work in progress).
+Very simple Android app in kotlin containing some funny buttons and api features (work in progress, i'll add more more features in the future).

 # 📱 App